bspfsystems/BungeeIPC/CONFIGURATION.md

 - **key_store_instance:**
   - This determines which instance of the KeyStore will be used.
+  - The default value is "PKCS12".
+    - A null value will use the default.
-  - The default value is "PKCS12", but a null or empty value will use the default value.
+    - An empty value will use the default.
+    - An invalid value will throw an Exception.
 - **key_manager_factory_algorithm:**
   - This determines which instance of the KeyManagerFactory will be used.
+  - The default value is "NewSunX509".
+    - A null value will use the default.
-  - The default value is "NewSunX509", but a null or empty value will use the default value.
+    - An empty value will use the default.
+    - An invalid value will throw an Exception.
 - **trust_manager_factory_algorithm:**
   - This determines which instance of the TrustManagerFactory will be used.
+  - The default value is "SunX509".
+    - A null value will use the default.
-  - The default value is "SunX509", but a null or empty value will use the default value.
+    - An empty value will use the default.
+    - An invalid value will throw an Exception.